 This version has broccoli and cheddar - a classic combination - but you can easily swap in any veggie, breakfast meat or cheese you have on hand.

-Thank fried rice, but Mexican-style!
+Thank fried rice, but chorizo-style!
 Made with chorizo, bell peppers and scrambled eggs, this dish is loaded with flavor and texture (and veggies!).

 This one will become a family favorite - I promise.

-Perfectly cooked farfalle is tossed with Italian sausage, bell peppers and spinach and a glossy olive oil sauce that is light, yet delicious and wholesome.
+Perfectly cooked pasta is tossed with Italian sausage, lots of bell peppers and spinach and a glossy olive oil and Cajun spiced sauce that is light, yet delicious and wholesome.